 As part of the terms and conditions of employment of its staff, Breckland offers retirement benefits through the Norfolk Pension Fund.
 Although these benefits will not actually be payable until employees retire, the Council has a commitment to make the payments and to disclose them at the time that the employees earn their future entitlement.
 The Council participates in the Norfolk Pension Fund, administered by Norfolk County Council.
 This is a funded defined benefit final salary scheme, meaning that the Council and employees pay contributions into a fund, calculated at a level intended to balance the pension liabilities with investment assets.
-This note includes the estimated financial effects of the McCloud Ruling and the Guaranteed Minimum Pension (GMP) which were a contingent liability note in the draft statement of accounts, further details can be found in Note 29.
+This note includes the estimated financial effects of the McCloud Ruling and the Guaranteed Minimum Pension (GMP).